7 Best Places to Buy and Sell Online Businesses for Sale (2023)

 - Free migration after the purchase.

 When you buy a website from individuals directly, ask them to prove the numbers behind their monetization claims.
 In such cases, a great way to avoid getting duped is by taking the advice of industry experts who can guide you better.
-They could also advise you on how to enhance visibility, improve traffic, and generate more passive income.
+They could also advise you on enhancing visibility, improving traffic, and generating more passive income.

 After you strike a deal, ensure there’s a legal contract.
 You may know the seller and work out personal terms without pen and paper.
-However, it’s better to draw up formal documents when it comes to doing business and exchanging money.
+However, drawing formal documents when doing business and exchanging money is better.

 The first step here is to estimate the value of your website.